UWPCE-PythonCert/PythonCertDevel/_sources/modules/Functions.rst.txt

 Names bound in Python have a *scope*

-That *scope* determines where a symbol is visible, or what value it has in a given block.
+That *scope* determines where a symbol is visible, and what value it has in a given block.

 .. code-block:: ipython